0xbase12/PostDock/README.md

 Each `postgres` node (`pgmaster`, `pgslaveX`) is managed by `repmgr/repmgrd`.
 It allows to use automatic `failover` and check cluster status.

 Please check comments for each `ENV` variable in [./docker-compose/latest.yml](./docker-compose/latest.yml) file to understand parameter for each cluster node

-## Start cluster in Kubernetes

-### Using Helm (recomended for production)
-You can install PostDock with [Helm](https://helm.sh/) package manager check the [README.md of the package](./k8s/helm/PostDock/README.md) for more information

-### Simple (NOT recomended for production)
-To make it easier repository contains services' objects under `k8s` dir.
-Setup `PostgreSQL` cluster following the steps in [the example](./k8s/README.md).
-It also has information how to check cluster state

 ## Configuring the cluster